ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 The RMM solution handles only the OS, application, and data movement.
 It does not set up a VPC on the target side.
 Therefore, you must set up the {{site.data.keyword.vpc_short}} infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and the corresponding instances that you are planning to migrate.
 The new target virtual server instance profile (vCPU and vMemory) does not need to match the source.
 However, the storage needs to be the same or greater in size.
 For more information about provisioning VPC resources, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).

 1. Create a VPC.
 2. Create subnets.
 3. Order the virtual server instance:
     - SSH key (RMM SSH keys need to be added in addition to bastion SSH key)
     - OS name (same major version as the source)
     - Security groups
     - Secondary volume (optional)

-Ensure that your VPC, subnet, and other necessary cloud components are set up before you add the cloud user in RMM.
-{: note}

 ## Source and target compute preparation
 {: #source-target-compute-prep-vmware}